TIU11/rails-application-template/README.md

 * Node.js with nvm

-    For apps using jsbundling-rails with esbuild.
+    For apps using jsbundling-rails with esbuild (or still using webpacker).

-        echo "lts/*" > .nvmrc # to default to the latest LTS version nvm install --latest-npm
+        echo "lts/*" > .nvmrc # to default to the latest LTS version.
+See `nvm ls-remote --lts`. nvm install --latest-npm
-        npm install --global yarn
+        npm install --global yarn@latest

     NOTE: On Apple Silicon, use node 16.0+, or stick with `x86_64` as per [nvm](https://github.com/nvm-sh/nvm#macos-troubleshooting).
 Check your arch with `file $(which node)`.